OpenZeppelin/openzeppelin-contracts/.changeset/proud-comics-deliver.md

 'openzeppelin-solidity': minor
 ---

-Bugfix for ERC20Wrapper underlying variable is public
+Make the `underlying` variable private and add a public accessor.